Best fragrant flowers – 14 plants guaranteed to add sensational scent to your garden

 Which flower has the strongest fragrance?

-Many of the plants listed above have some of strongest fragrances.
-However, the scent of fragrant flowers can be intensified by heat, by humidity, and by being trapped within a confined space, explains Jim from Longwood Gardens.
+Many of the plants listed above have some of the strongest fragrances.
+However, the scent of fragrant flowers can be intensified by heat, humidity, and by being trapped within a confined space, explains Jim from Longwood Gardens.

-'We force Oriental lilies into bloom in the conservatories during the winter months.
+'We force oriental lilies into bloom in the conservatories during the winter months.
 When you put a couple of hundred of them in an enclosed space, the scent is strong, unmistakable, and very floral,' he says.

 Olivia Drake